Stress-linked pairs of vertices and the generic stress matroid: The generic stress matroid

 \begin{corollary} Let $X \subseteq \CC^E$ be an irreducible homogeneous affine variety.
-We have $\algmat{X}^* \preceq \algmat{X^*}$, and similarly $\algmat{X^*}^* \preceq \algmat{X}$. \end{corollary} \begin{proof} We repeat the previous proof for $X$ instead of $X^*$.
-By \cref{theorem:tangentspacematroid} there is some smooth point $x \in X$ such that $\algmat{X} = \algmat{T_x(X)}.$ By \cref{lemma:linearalgebraicmatroid} we thus have $\algmat{X}^* = \algmat{T_x(X)^\perp}$.
-But from \cref{eq:dualdescription} we have $T_x(X)^\perp \subseteq X^*,$ and hence $\algmat{T_x(X)^\perp} \preceq \algmat{X^*}$.
+We have $\algmat{X}^* \preceq \algmat{X^*}$, and similarly, $\algmat{X^*}^* \preceq \algmat{X}$. \end{corollary} \begin{proof} We repeat the previous proof for $X$ instead of $X^*$.
+By \cref{theorem:tangentspacematroid}, there is some smooth point $x \in X$ such that $\algmat{X} = \algmat{T_x(X)}$.
+By \cref{lemma:linearalgebraicmatroid} we thus have $\algmat{X}^* = \algmat{{T_x(X)}^\perp}$.
+But from \cref{eq:dualdescription} we have ${T_x(X)}^\perp \subseteq X^*$, and hence $\algmat{{T_x(X)}^\perp} \preceq \algmat{X^*}$.
 The other statement follows from duality. \end{proof}

+We note that if $X$ is a linear space, then $X^* = X^\perp$, and hence by \cref{lemma:linearalgebraicmatroid}, we have $\algmat{X^*} = \algmat{X^\perp} = \algmat{X}^*$.
+That is, the algebraic dual matroid does coincide with the dual matroid in the case of linear spaces.

+We finish this subsection with a general result about the separations of $\algmat{X^*}$.
 It is a standard result that for a matroid $\mathcal{M}$ on ground set $E$, a bipartition $(E_1,E_2)$ of $E$ is a separation of $\mathcal{M}$ if and only if it is a separation of the dual matroid $\mathcal{M}^*$.
 The following proposition is the analogous statement for the algebraic dual matroid.
+Its proof can be found in \cref{appendix:prelims}.